National Academy of Sciences

 - Activities & Programs

 - News & Social Media

-The NAS Award for Scientific Discovery is awarded every two years to recognize an accomplishment or discovery in basic research within the past five years.
-The fields of science for each presentation will rotate from among chemistry, biochemistry, biophysics, astronomy, physics, and materials science.
+The NAS Award for Scientific Discovery is presented every two years to recognize an accomplishment or discovery in basic research, achieved within the previous five years, that is expected to have a significant impact on one or more of the following fields: astronomy, biochemistry, biophysics, chemistry, materials science, or physics through the selection of recipients of the Award.
+The Awards will rotate among these fields as determined by the NAS Council.
+To be eligible for an Award, a candidate must be a scientist at a university, college, or other research institution within the United States.
 Endowed in 2014 in honor of John P. Schaefer through a gift (Press Release) from Research Corporation for Science Advancement (RCSA) and the Frederick Gardner Cottrell Foundation.
 This award is presented with a medal, a $50,000 cash prize, and $50,000 to support the recipient’s research.

 Jonathan S. Weissman (2015)